Pradhan Mantri Matsya Sampada Yojana 2025: Application, Benefits, and Objectives

 • Creating around 5.5 million direct and indirect job opportunities within the fisheries sector and related supply chains.

-Application Process for Pradhan Mantri Matsya Sampada Yojana
+Pradhan Mantri Matsya Sampada Yojana – Onilne Application Form

 The PMMSY was launched to uplift the fisheries sector in India, offering around 29 benefits specifically for fishermen.
 Grants covering 60% of unit costs are accessible for SC, ST, and women, while 40% is designated for other categories.
 Those interested in applying for PMMSY can do so through the official departmental website.
 The last day to apply has yet to be announced.